 Revelry blog.
 Illustration of 9 people with blue pants and white shirts holding hands and bowing on a stage, in front of a red curtain, with a crowd in front raising their hands and clapping.

-Creating a Software Application is Like Creating a Theatre Production
+Building Software is Like Creating a Theatre Production

 As a person who is new to coding, I like to try to find parallels for things that are more familiar to me.
 Since I am a trained actor, I often view creating an application for a client as similar to putting on a theater production for an audience.